Additively indecomposable quadratic forms over biquadratic and simplest cubic fields: Real biquadratic fields

 \begin{prop} Let $p$ and $q$ be as in Cases (1)--(3).
 Then, \begin{enumerate} \item if $p\equiv 2\;(\textup{mod }4)$, then the quadratic form $2x^2+2(1+\sqrt{p})xy+\left(\frac{p}{2}+1+\sqrt{p}\right)y^2$ is additively indecomposable in $\Q(\sqrt{p},\sqrt{q})$, \item if $p\equiv 3\;(\textup{mod }4)$, then the quadratic form $2x^2+2\sqrt{p}xy+\frac{p+1}{2}y^2$ is additively indecomposable in $\Q(\sqrt{p},\sqrt{q})$. \end{enumerate} \end{prop}

-\begin{proof} We will show the proof only for the first part; the proof of the second part is similar and mostly uses techniques introduced in \cite[Proof of Proposition 5.2]{TY}, where the indecomposability of these forms in $\Q(\sqrt{p})$ is proved.
+\begin{proof} We will show the proof only for the first part; the proof of the second part is similar and mostly uses techniques introduced in \cite[Proof of Proposition 5.2]{TY}, where the indecomposability of these forms in $\Q(\sqrt{p})$ is proved, and, moreover, can be found in \cite{Hla}.

 From Lemma \ref{lem:decomp_biqua}, we know that $2$ decomposes only as $0+2$ or $1+1$ in $\Q(\sqrt{p},\sqrt{q})$.
 Thus, first, let us suppose that our quadratic form $Q$ can be expressed as $Q=Q_1+Q_2$ where